 PAORINHER Sustainability Project

-Daily life activities – from collecting firewood and water to working the land and caring of the family.
-This must be done between sunrise and sunset because there is no electricity and darkness is absolute.
+Daily life activities, such as collecting firewood and water to working the land and caring of the family, must be done between sunrise and sunset because there is no electricity and darkness is absolute.
 With only hoes and axes to farm the ravaged land, families headed by old people, single mothers and children cannot gather enough food.
 Crops are often lost to droughts and floods.
 Primitive post-harvest processing and storage result in high losses and spoilage.
-Land itself is an issue: families have lost their agricultural land to neighbours and relatives after twenty-year war; others have forgotten the location and boundary of their lands.
+The land itself presents an issue.
+Many families have lost their agricultural land to neighbours and relatives after the twenty-year war while others have forgotten the location and boundary of their lands.

 Support for regeneration is essential.
 This project supports Paorinher’s most pressing needs while building a firm foundation for long-term sustainability and growth.

 With your support, we were able to conclude Phase 1 of the project for the Paorinher Centre this year.
 We successfully established a closed-loop farm that is yielding fresh food and a diverse diet for the children, generating income for the centre and building vocational skills in food security and nutrition.
 A fish tank was installed that currently holds 700 catfish which are harvested to generate income.

 We constructed and installed a biogas system, toilets, and washing facilities.
 We have also successfully reinvigorated Paorinher Football Academy which provided the opportunity for the Paorinher Football Team to represent northern Uganda in the Chipkizi Cup 2021 tournament in Arusha.

 We have made significant progress with Paorinher but we still have much to do.